Neurarian/matshell/README.md

 #### ❄️ Nix

-You can generally test out matshell via the flake exposed package `nix run github:Neurarian/matshell`.
+You can generally test out matshell via the flake exposed package `nix run github:Neurarian/matshell` (`nix run github:Neurarian/matshell#matshell-river` for the River version).
 To integrate matshell into your home-manager config you can enable dedicated options from the module:

 ```nix
 # ...